 However, I don’t just mechanically sell when the stock screen tells me to.
-I like to think at least a little bit about what the future might hold for a company, and in some cases if I’m particularly optimistic I might hold on for a while longer, even if the company’s stock screen rank is not that appealing.
+I like to think at least a little bit about what the future might hold for a company, and in some cases, if I’m particularly optimistic I might hold on for a while longer, even if the company’s stock screen rank is not that appealing.

 In TP ICAP’s case, I might have argued that a weakening financial track record is normal in cyclical companies, especially if they are purchased after a cyclical boom which is then followed by a cyclical bust.
-I might then have held on in the hope that the cycle would soon turn towards boom, driving revenues, profits and share prices upwards.
+I might then have held on in the hope that the cycle would soon turn towards a boom, driving revenues, profits and share prices upwards.

-In fact I do think TP ICAP is caught in a cyclical downturn, but I also think it could be a very long time before we see another financial sector boom.
+In fact, I do think TP ICAP is caught in a cyclical downturn, but I also think it could be a very long time before we see another financial sector boom.

 I could be completely wrong, but my understanding is that credit-driven financial crises can take many many years to recover from, rather than just several years, so TP ICAP’s turnaround could be a very long way off.